Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 Respondents are presumed not responsible for the behavior unless responsibility is established through the grievance process.

 UCM’s discrimination, harassment, sexual misconduct and retaliation grievance process can include an investigative process.
 An informal resolution process is also available for most complaints on a case by case basis in consideration of the circumstances.
+In circumstances where an employee of the institution has been acoused of sexual misconduct against a student, informal resolutions are prohibited.

 In implementing this policy, UCM will not restrict rights protected under the U.S. Constitution, including the First Amendment, Fifth Amendment, and Fourteenth Amendment.